mhmohona/MicrosoftML-ProjectShowcasing/project/Sayed Ahmed/README.md

 I have included Confusion matrix and plot of both training and test result, so that the performance of the model could be understood properly.

+RESULTS AND PLOTS of algorithms are is added into this git folder see the pdf file named as 'Project Report by Sayed Ahmed.pdf' or view in google Drive
-RESULTS AND PLOTS In GOOGLE DRIVE: [Click here to view pdf](https://drive.google.com/file/d/1a-Ww5pidHPeCRGgHdOpMkOom07rw0bj7/view?usp=sharing)
+RESULTS AND PLOTS PDF IN GOOGEL DRIVE: [Click here to view pdf](https://drive.google.com/file/d/1a-Ww5pidHPeCRGgHdOpMkOom07rw0bj7/view?usp=sharing)